Is it time to do our science lesson yet?

 - Answers in Genesis God’s Design for Life (my full review)

 Our eldest two children, 8th and 9th grade respectively, are studying Apologia Biology.
 I’ve shared our times with the microscope this year.
-And the younger ones aren’t missing out on any of the action
+The younger ones aren’t missing out on any of the action

 How many times have I said how wonderfully our ‘formal’ science studies blend so well with the topics of our nature study?
 It’s a joy and just natural!